Wacky-Mole/WackysDatabase/Thunderstore/README.md

 - `triggerPrivateArea` (bool): Indicates whether the piece triggers the private area.
 - `materialType` (materialType): What is the material made out of?
 Different materials have different strengths.
 This should not change the look of the piece.
 - `burnable` (bool): Whether a piece is burnable or not.
+- `snowDamageImmune` (bool): Prevents snow damage from affecting this piece.
+- `outsideRequiredBiomeDamage` (float): Damage applied while the piece is outside its required biome.
+- `minToolTier` (int): Minimum tool tier required to damage or dismantle the piece.

 ![MaterialTypoe](https://wackymole.com/hosts/MaterialType.png)